The Syrian conflict

-We therefore are in need of understanding.
+We are therefore in need of understanding.

-The need to understand the Syrian conflict is even more imperative since it has extended to Europe and affected us profoundly.
+The need to understand the Syrian conflict is even more imperative since it has extended to Europe and is affecting us profoundly.
 The shock of the attacks in Paris on November 13, 2015, terrorist actions elsewhere and the growing flow of refugees towards Europe, bring us dramatically closer to this distant tragedy.

 Who are we?
 Syrian, French and Franco-Syrian journalists and university scholars who have closely followed the events in Syria and the region for many years.
-Without pretending to be neutral, we privilege an objective approach to the realities of the situation and we assume with lucidity our support of democracy for all Syrians.
+Without pretending to be neutral, we privilege an objective approach to the realities of the situation and we assume with lucidity our support to democracy for all Syrians.

 I. From revolution to civil war